jonkensta/ibp-server/docs/zeropi/readme.md

 The SPL functionality (by design) is not as complex as the full U-Boot bootloader.
-The SPL only needs to know about the CPU and some of the SoC peripherals so it can initialize these aspects and hand off to the full U-Boot.
+The SPL only needs to know about the CPU and some of the SoC peripherals so it can initialize these aspects and hand off control to the full U-Boot.

 RBL → [ start.S → CPU inits → SoC inits ] → full U-Boot

-Board-specific inits occur during the full U-Boot process.
+Board inits occur during the full U-Boot process.
 - Board: ```u-boot/board/sunxi```
 - Default Configuration: ```u-boot/configs/nanopi_m1_defconfig```

-Note all ```sunxi``` Boards use the same source for common initialization settings but the ZeroPi does not have a specific Default Configuration file.
-This is not unusual as multiple boards from a particular vendor often share the same components and the same configuration settings.
-We use the ```NanoPi M1``` Default Config as it is very similar to the ```ZeroPi```.
+Note all ```sunxi``` boards use the same source for common initialization settings but the ZeroPi does not have a specific Default Configuration.
+This is not unusual;
+multiple boards from a particular vendor will often share the same components and thus the same configuration settings.
+We use the ```NanoPi M1``` defconfig as it is very similar to the ```ZeroPi```.

-Additional customization of the Default Configuration is possible during the compilation steps using the CLI-tool ```menuconfig``` included with U-Boot.
+Additional customization of the Default Configuration is possible during the compilation steps using the CLI-based ```menuconfig``` tool included with U-Boot.

 4. Linux: